morimoe/MiniBank/README.md

 }
 ```

 `identifier` accepts either the user's email or their username (name).
+On success, the JWT is set as an httpOnly cookie — it is not included in the JSON response body.

 `POST /api/transaction/transfer` body: